 - 3.3 The Council, with its partners, is going through a process of major change in response to two consecutive Ofsted ratings of 'Inadequate' and the organisation's own acknowledgement that improving outcomes for our most vulnerable children had not been effective in the past.
-Services for children and families are being transformed at pace with a much-needed focus on quality and consistency of practice. - 3.4 As part of the first stage of the improvement programme: - We have now completed a top to bottom reorganisation of our structure with the new model for all services in place from April 2019; - The implementation of new front door arrangements and our Single Point of Access means we can ensure the Council has preventative and early help services in place to assist at the earliest possible moment in a child's life; - We have implemented the Family Safeguarding Model first pioneered in Hertfordshire.
+Services for children and families are being transformed at pace with a much-needed focus on quality and consistency of practice. - 3.4 The first stage of the improvement programme concluded in April 2019. - We have now completed a top to bottom reorganisation of our structure with the new model for all services in place from April 2019; - The implementation of new front door arrangements and our Single Point of Access means we can ensure the Council has preventative and early help services in place to assist at the earliest possible moment in a child's life; - We have implemented the Family Safeguarding Model first pioneered in Hertfordshire.
 Family Safeguarding will improve the quality of work we do with families, and outcomes for children and parents.
-To support this approach, the NE Quadrant have relocated to Walton in order to be closer to the community they serve; - The new Quality Assurance division has enabled us to monitor and report on our practice and support operational services better than ever before; - The launch of Surrey Children's Services Academy in January 2019 provides a learning & development offer for staff across the partnership - it is an offer that complements and enhances partnership working and means we can drive up and maintain professional standards; - We made a commitment to strengthen our relationship with foster carers, adopters and other carers.
-Over the past year we have significantly increased our recruitment of foster carers and we are implementing the Mockingbird model to improve the stability of placements.
-The Mockingbird family model is an method of delivering foster care with the potential to improve placement stability, safety and permanency for children and young people in care and to improve support for, and retention of, foster carers; - This year we are transitioning to the new Safeguarding Partnership arrangements in Surrey, with our intentions published to the DfE in June 2019 and in place from September 2019.
-The new arrangements are designed to ensure strong and effective partnership working in child protection and safeguarding practice across the county and to promote the continuous improvement of these services; and - Increased capital investment is also taking place in Looked After Children (LAC) through Community Children's Homes, developing specialist children's placements for children with complex needs, contact family centres and Care Leaver accommodation which will support the delivery of this transformation.
+To support this approach, the NE Quadrant have relocated to Walton in order to be closer to the community they serve; - The new Quality Assurance division has enabled us to know ourselves and our practice and support operational services better than ever before: - The launch of Surrey Children's Services Academy (SCSA) in January 2019 provides a learning & development offer for staff across the partnership - it is an offer that complements and enhances partnership working and means we can drive up and maintain professional standards; - We made a commitment to strengthen our relationship with foster carers, adopters and other carers.
+Over the past year we have significantly increased our recruitment of foster carers and we are implementing the Mockingbird model to improve the stability of placements; - This year we are transitioning to the new Safeguarding Partnership arrangements in Surrey, with our intentions published to the DfE in June 2019 and in place from September 2019.
+The new arrangements are designed to ensure strong and effective partnership working in child protection and safeguarding practice across the county and to promote the continuous improvement of these services; and - Increased capital investment is also taking place in Looked After Children (LAC) through Community Children's Homes, developing specialist children's placements for children with complex needs, contact family centres and Care Leaver accommodations which will support the delivery of this transformation.